clinta/clinta.github.io/_drafts/freebsd-jails-the-hard-way.md

 There are many great options for managing FreeBSD Jails. iocage, warden and ez-jail aim to streamline the process and make it quick an easy to get going.
 But sometimes the tools built right into the OS are overlooked.

-This is called "Jails the hard way", but it's not really true, managing jails without additional tools isn't very hard, especially with the jail.conf configuration file.
+This post goes over what is involved in creating and managing jails using only the tools built into FreeBSD.

 For this guide, I'm going to be putting my jails in `/usr/local/jails`.